-If you have a garden and green spaces near you, make time every day to get outside and enjoy some fresh air and sunshine.
-If you can’t get outdoors, open the windows and take time to sit in a sunny spot, especially if you're working at home.
+If you have a garden and green spaces near you, make time every day to get outside and enjoy some fresh air and natural light, especially if you're working at home.
 Read more about the benefits of natural sunlight and vitamin D.

 Exercise – every little helps

 Doing just a small amount of regular exercise can make a big difference to both your physical and mental health and wellbeing.
 It can boost your mood and help you relax.
 Try to make exercise a regular part of your day, read how you can stay active with arthritis.

 For inspiration on ways to get moving at home go to the We are Undefeatable website.
 They have ideas ranging from chair exercises, yoga to dancing in your kitchen.
 Find out how stretching and strengthening exercises can help your arthritis.